Our Care Service

 The main house has lots of communal facilities as well as individual bedrooms for each of the young people.

-Each young person who makes Owlswick their home has a:
+Each young person who makes Owlswick their home has:

-The care team provides care 24 hours a day and are responsible for all of the day to day running of the home and care service under the guidance of the Registered and Deputy Managers.
-The team also ensures that all services provided meet agreed national standards.
+The care team provides care 24 hours a day and are responsible for all of the day to day running of the home and care service under the guidance of the Registered Manager and Head of Care.
+The team also ensures that all services provided meet the agreed national children’s home regulations and quality standards.